Skip to main content

 Katlatrack Fast Track Ice Cave Tour

 A tangle of deep fjords, golden beaches, and imposing sea cliffs, the Westfjords is one of these less-visited areas.
-This remote peninsula, which stretches out into the North Atlantic Ocean is one of the least inhabited regions of Europe.
+This remote peninsula, which stretches out into the North Atlantic Ocean, is one of the least inhabited regions of Europe.

 white sand beach with blue waters between dark mountains

-If you’re visiting Iceland in summer, you could also venture to the likes of Landmannalaugar in the Icelandic highlands.
+If you’re visiting Iceland in summer, you could also venture to the likes of Landmannalaugar in the Icelandic Highlands.
 Another one of Europe’s last great wildernesses, it’s a land of surreal multi-coloured mountains, natural hot springs, and lava fields.

-Both the Westfjords and the highlands are known for hiking trails that’ll take you through mind-boggling terrain.
+Both the Westfjords and the Highlands are known for hiking trails that’ll take you through mind-boggling terrain.
 If you want to get off the beaten path, go camping or stay the night in a mountain hut.

 As a result, moving around can be a little slower than you might be used to.
 This means it’s best to budget more time than you think you might need.